ismms-himc/clustergrammer2/ROADMAP.md

 # Clustergrammer2 Roadmap

 Clustergrammer2 is a Jupyter Widget that enables researchers to interactively explore and analyze high-dimensional single-cell data.
-Our goals are to:
+Our goals are to improve and enhance:

-* improve the interactive visualization
+* the interactive visualization experience
-* add and improve additional data analysis methods (e.g. gene signature methods)
+* the data analysis experience

-If you have feedback or concerns please submit an issue on GitHub.
+* the usage, sharing and deployment experience

+Documentation for the Clustergrammer projects can be found at [https://clustergrammer.readthedocs.io](https://clustergrammer.readthedocs.io).
+Please send feedback or concerns via the [Gitter chat room](https://gitter.im/clustergrammer2) and or the [issue tracker](https://github.com/ismms-himc/clustergrammer2/issues).

-Last updated: July 9, 2019
+Last updated: February 4th, 2020

 # Interactive Visualization High-Dimensional Single Cell Data
 Clustergrammer2 allows users to interactively explore single-cell datasets consisting of millions of data points (e.g. thousands of single cells in thousands of dimensions).
 Clustergrammer2 uses the JavaScript library [Clustergrammer-GL](https://github.com/ismms-himc/clustergrammer-gl) to generate the interactive heatmaps.
 Clustergrammer-GL is built using the WebGL library [regl](https://github.com/regl-project/regl).
 Development of the interactive WebGL visualizations are primarily done on the [Clustergrammer-GL](https://github.com/ismms-himc/clustergrammer-gl) repo.